 “Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God” (2Thessalonians 2: 3, 4).

-If the God of the Hebrews is a black God who humiliates all other gods, then, black people worshipping a white god and, saying, ‘These be thy gods, O Israel, which brought thee up out of the land of Egypt,’ would be tantamount to us saying a black God isn’t good enough and that only a white god could possibly be greatest of all the gods.
+If the God of the Hebrews is a Black God who humiliates all other gods, then, Black people worshipping a White god and, saying, ‘These be thy gods, O Israel, which brought thee up out of the land of Egypt,’ would be tantamount to us saying a Black God isn’t good enough and only a White god could possibly be greatest of all the gods.

 To give this idea a bit more substance, it is written in the scriptures: “Then if any man shall say unto you, Lo, here is Christ, or there; believe it not.

 “For there shall arise false Christs, and false prophets, and shall shew great signs and wonders; inasmuch that, if it were possible, they shall deceive the very elect” (Matthew 24: 23, 24).

 This scripture contains a tripartite interpretation: Firstly, this scripture was spoken by the Messiah in the days of the early messianic movement.

 Sure enough, around the time of the Jewish Revolt – which took place within a few decades of this prophecy – there were many men claiming to be the Messiah; but no miracles, signs, or wonders.

 Secondly, the idea of a person saying ‘I am Jesus.’
 With our modern mentalities such a claim would be held as delusional, of the similitude to someone who claims they are the reincarnation of Napoleon.